 The challenges posed by climate change and population growth mean we need bold, creative and innovative action to ensure we have reliable access to resilient, affordable water and wastewater services in the future.

-We are changing the way we regulate parts of the sector, to bring benefits to customers, the environment and society.
+We have been changing the way we regulate parts of the sector, to bring benefits to customers, the environment and society.
 Wastewater sludge transport, treatment, recycling and disposal is one such area.
 We are calling these activities bioresources services.
 We want to change the thought process from viewing this as an inconvenient waste produced by treating wastewater, to seeing it as an opportunity.
 The trading of bioresources could be a real breakthrough – economically and environmentally.
-By kick-starting this market, we could develop even more low-carbon energy generation and reduce water bills.
+By kick-starting this market, we can develop even more low-carbon energy generation and reduce water bills.

 We expect water companies to think about their own bioresources activities as separate from their other wastewater functions of sewage collection and sewage treatment.
 At the 2019 Price Review (PR19), we changed the way we regulate to create a separate binding price control for bioresources activities to create greater transparency.
 This will help to drive more commercial arrangements for how their different activities interact with each other.